FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_bridge_activity.md

 {% docs ez_bridge_activity_receiver %}

-## Receiver
+## receiver
-The address designated to receive tokens on the current/source chain (for intermediate steps).
+The address designated to receive tokens on the destination chain (or on the source chain, for intermediate steps).

 ### Details
 - **Type**: `VARCHAR(42)`
-- **Usage**: Often represents intermediate custody or escrow addresses
+- **Usage**: May represents the true receiver of the tokens or intermediate custody or escrow addresses
 - **NULL handling**: May be NULL for direct burn-and-mint bridges

 ### Usage Examples